 - Moorpark College vs. Bakersfield (Junior College), September 21, 1996.

-The one point safety that I witnessed live was the 2004 safety — third on the above list.
+The one-point safety that I witnessed live was the 2004 safety — fourth on the above list.

-You can see the 2004 one point safety in the video below.
-Continue watching for a few minutes after the safety and listen to the commentators’ remarks (note the ensuing confusion).
+You can see the 2004 one-point safety in the video below (if the video is still working).
+Continue watching for a few minutes after the safety and listen to the commentators’ remarks (note the ensuing confusion, by Brad Nessler).

 Note: If the video has been disabled (or doesn’t work) I believe you can still view it on YouTube.com.
 Here is a link directly to the video on YouTube.com – http://youtu.be/uK4otBRW-3k